troywith77/npm-package-boilerplate/README.md

 ## WRITE TESTS FOR EVERY FUNCTION

 ## READ THESE BEFORE YOU START
-· Use `Yarn` to install you package's dependencies.
+· Use `yarn` to install you package's dependencies.
 Use `npm` to publish you package.

 ## DEVELOPMENT
 use `npm link` in your project directory to link this package to your working `node_modules/`, therefore you can test your package without publishing it to remote.